Disney and Fox Are Merging. Why Is Sky Still in Play?

 5. What about regulatory snags?

-Comcast had waited to make a formal bid for Fox’s entertainment assets until the fate of another so-called vertical deal, combining programming and distribution powerhouses, was decided: AT&T Inc.’s attempt to acquire Time Warner Inc., which the Justice Department had tried to block on antitrust grounds.
-A federal judge gave AT&T antitrust clearance to buy Time Warner, but the Department of Justice has said it will appeal.
-Disney last month had gained an edge over Comcast when it won U.S. antitrust approval for its purchase of Fox’s assets.
+Comcast had waited to make a formal bid for Fox’s entertainment assets until the fate of another so-called vertical deal, combining programming and distribution powerhouses, was decided: AT&T Inc.’s attempt to acquire Time Warner Inc., which the U.S. Justice Department had tried to block on antitrust grounds.
+A federal judge gave AT&T antitrust clearance to buy Time Warner, but the U.S. has appealed.
+Disney gained an edge over Comcast when it won U.S. antitrust approval for its purchase of Fox’s assets.

 6. What might the endgame look like?